 Green turtle inside the Gold Coast Seaway.
 The area is home to many resident turtles and sometimes hosts other species such as the endangered hawksbill turtle // Photo Luke Sorensen

 6) Paved Paradise – Recently the mayor successfully lobbied his council to vote in favour of filling in Black Swan Lake so it may be turned into a car park for punters and horse racing fans at the adjoining Gold Coast Turf Club and racing precinct.
 The lake is a long-established lagoon-style lake that, despite being man-made, is popular with walkers and home to significant bird life including black swans and water fouls.
 The lake is currently a public space for recreation and habitat for birdlife which protestors are vowing they will fight to protect.
+In a televised mayoral debate just that took place in Nerang just days before the last election, Tate responded to a question about paving over Black Swan Lake for a carpark or development – he publicly declared he would not support such plans.
+What was said before the election and his direction after being re-elected appear to be the polar opposites.

 Black Swan Lake is in Mayor Tom Tate’s crosshairs – he wants it filled in and turned into a car park for the nearby horse racing club // Photo Wildlife Queensland